blinkboxbooks/auth-server/README.md

 $ git submodule update
 ```

-Finally, you will need to ensure you have some secure keys installed at `/opt/bbb/keys` (or wherever you have specified in your `appliction.properties`).
+Finally, you will need to ensure you have some secure keys installed at `/opt/bbb/keys` (or wherever you have specified in your `application.properties`).

 ## MySQL database creation